kushaldas/qubes_ansible/README.md

 To work on the remote VM, use **qubes** connection and use standard playbooks.

+## Examples

+Check the examples directory in this repo.

 ## Under development

 This project is still very young, and the **qubesos** module will go under